When the Office Disappears, What Tells You What to Work On Next?

 Where Did the Ivy Lee Method Come From?

-After ninety days, Schwab reportedly sent Lee a check for $25,000 – roughly $400,000 in today’s dollars.
-The ivy lee productivity system has survived for over a century because simplicity applied consistently tends to outperform complexity applied sporadically.
-Crediting one technique for a steel empire’s success would be a stretch, but the principle holds: fewer decisions, better execution.
+The Ivy Lee productivity system has survived for over a century because simplicity applied consistently tends to outperform complexity applied sporadically.
+Crediting one technique for a steel empire’s success would be a stretch, and the dollar figures belong to the legend rather than the ledger.
+The underlying principle is what holds up: fewer decisions, better execution.

 Those principles translate directly into the five-step evening process below.